retr0-13/Responder/README.md

 ## Hashes ##

-All hashes are printed to stdout and dumped in an unique file John Jumbo compliant, using this format:
+All hashes are printed to stdout and dumped in a unique John Jumbo compliant file, using this format:

     (MODULE_NAME)-(HASH_TYPE)-(CLIENT_IP).txt